typpo/quickchart-python/README.md

 You can set the following properties:

 ### config: dict or str
 The actual Chart.js chart configuration.

+If your chart configuration is JSON-compatible, it's usually easiest to pass an object ([example](https://github.com/typpo/quickchart-python/blob/master/examples/simple_example.py)).
+If your chart configuration contains a Javascript function, you may pass it as a string ([example](https://github.com/typpo/quickchart-python/blob/master/examples/simple_example_with_function.py)) or use `QuickChartFunction` ([example](https://github.com/typpo/quickchart-python/blob/master/examples/using_quickchartfunction.py)).

 ### width: int
 Width of the chart image in pixels.
 Defaults to 500